FlisherOfatale/DCS-SRS-DockerServer/README.md

 It is a personal effort to support DCS SRS ecosystem by providing automated and traceable Docker images for the Linux CLI version of the SRS server.

 This project might be temporary and may cease to exist if an official image is provided as part an tracable pipeline.

+---

+## BREAKING CHANGE RON 2025-06-19
+* The Docker image base was migrated from `ubuntu:24.04` to `ubuntu/dotnet-deps:8.0` to provide a lighter, .NET-ready environment for the SRS server.
+This change improves build speed and reduces image size, while ensuring compatibility with the .NET 8 runtime required by the latest SRS Linux CLI binaries.
+* The work directory changed from /opt/srs to /app toi follow common practice, you may have to change the way you initiate the container to reflect this path change.

+---